openvinotoolkit/open_model_zoo/models/public/background-matting-mobilenetv2/README.md

 captured and used in recovering the alpha matte and the foreground layer.
 This model is pre-trained in PyTorch\* framework and converted to ONNX\* format.
 More details provided in the [paper](https://arxiv.org/abs/2012.07810).
-For details see the [repository](https://github.com/DmitriySidnev/BackgroundMattingV2).
+For details see the [repository](https://github.com/PeterL1n/BackgroundMattingV2).
+For details regarding export to ONNX see [here](https://github.com/DmitriySidnev/BackgroundMattingV2/blob/master/export_onnx.py).

 ## Specification